AgroConnectNL/.github/profile/README.md

+Visit the [members only area]([AgroConnect · GitHub](https://github.com/AgroconnectNL?view_as=member)) to  view our standard documentation.

-To get access to the members-only area please contact info@agroconnect.nl
+Not registered yet?
+To get access to the members-only area, please contact info@agroconnect.nl

 More info on www.agroconnect.nl